justjim1220/MMM-MyVideoPlayer/README.md

 ## Acknowledgements...
 I want to thank @cowboysdude, as I got the basic idea from one of his modules!!!

-And @tosti007 as I used some of the code from his MMM-TouchNavigation to help me create the buttons
+And @tosti007 as I used some of the code from his MMM-TouchNavigation to help me create the buttons!

 Enjoy!